nat13lla/Streamlit_project/README.md

 - Add tasks with due dates.
 - View the list of tasks with checkboxes.
 - Show the priority of the task (colour)
+- Show the category of the task (colour)

 ## Links:
 ### Basic system: (Task master)